sarahkw/dockerize-gift/README.md

 # dockerize GNU gift

 Dockerize GNU gift and also a sample MRML client.
 This lets you quickly get something up and running.

+Note that this was an exercise to run GNU gift on a modern system.
+If the Docker image was based on Debian Jessie instead of Bullseye, fewer patches would have to be made, and compiler optimization doesn't have to be disabled.

 ## Directory tree